cynthiawang315/DogNYC/README.md

-# Pets in Seattle
+# Dogs in NYC

-The project aims to visualize the relationship between pet ownership and household characteristics in Seattle.
+The project aims to visualize the dog ownership in NYC.

-Group member:
-Cynthia Wang: yw3393@columbia.edu
-Olivia Huang: sh3963@columbia.edu
-Yihui Wang: yw3361@columbia.edu